dustinpfister/game-framework-clucker/demos/chicken-cooker-weapons/README.md

 ## New features for chicken-cooker-weapons

-So of course it should go without saying that more than one weapon is one of the features that will be added at this point.
-However each time I make a new chicken cooker demo of Clucker, I often add a few more features beyond just that of what the working name of the demo suggests.
-After all there is not just using weapons, there is also selecting which weapon to use while playing the game.
-There is also the idea of upgrading weapons, and buying supplies with weapons.
-So other features that I might want to add at this time would allow for additional menus that can be used to unlock and upgrade weapons.
+So of course it should go without saying that more than one weapon choice is one of the changes, however there is much more than has changed.
+After all there is not just using weapons, there is also selecting which weapon to use while playing the game so some changes have been made when it comes to the user interface.
+This means additional states beyond just the loading state, and game time state, and buttons have been added not just for cycling weapons but also entering other states.
+Many more changes have been made when it comes to the various types of cooked chicken, money over score, and other various additions and changes outline here.

 ### The player can now switch between at least two kinds of weapons thus far

-many of the changes have to do with adding things to the game logic that allow for more than one kind of Weapon. previous demos of this chicken cooker game had just one weapon that would result in the expansion of an area called a blast, and any chickens in that area would end up being cooked.
+Previous demos of this chicken cooker game had just one weapon that would result in the expansion of an area called a blast, and any chickens in that area would end up being cooked.
+With the new system I now have a collection of weapons in the cc-game.js file that outline some properties for what is thus far just two options for weapons.

 ```js
     var WEAPONS = {